-It will normally take approximately two to three weeks for you to resume your normal activities.
-You should avoid lifting any thing heavy for four weeks.
+It will normally take 3 - 6 weeks for you to resume your normal activities.
+You should avoid lifting anything heavy for four weeks.

 You must not drive until you can wear a seat belt comfortably and you are able to do an emergency stop.
 It is advisable to check with your own car insurance company first.